spryker/spryker-docs/docs/pbc/all/user-management/202212.0/manage-in-the-back-office/manage-users/create-users.md

 7. Enter a **LAST NAME**.
 8. For **ASSIGNED GROUPS**, select one or more user groups you want to assign this user to.
 9. Optional: To make this user an agent, select **THIS USER IS AN AGENT**.
-10. Optional: Ensure the user has the warehouse user role by clicking **WAREHOUSE USER**.
+10. Optional: To make the user a warehouse user, select **WAREHOUSE USER**.
 11. For **INTERFACE LANGUAGE**, select a language suitable for the user.
 12. Click **Create**.